-The study area crosses Black Creek, which is a highly urbanized, disturbed watercourse that supports a warm water fish community.
+The study area is situated within the Humber River watershed and Black Creek subwatershed, within the jurisdiction of the Toronto and Region Conservation Authority.
+The study area crosses Black Creek between Jane Street and Creditstone Road, which is a highly urbanized, disturbed watercourse that supports a warm water fish community.
 The creek at this crossing has been modified through channelization, impoundment and realignment.
 These modifications limit the suitability of this section of Black Creek to support fish.
 The most common fish species in Black Creek include White Sucker (Catostomus commersonii), Blacknose Dace (Rhinichthys atratulus), Fathead Minnow (Pimephales promelas) and Creek Chub (Semotilus atromaculatus) (TRCA, 2008).
 Black Creek does not consist of aquatic Species at Risk (SAR).